MDA asked for additional information on deal for Loral unit

-(Reuters) - Surveillance and satellite imaging company MacDonald, Dettwiler and Associates Ltd (MDA.TO) said it has received a request for additional information from the U.S. Department of Justice in connection with its proposed deal to buy Space Systems/Loral Inc (SS/L).
+Sept 12 (Reuters) - Surveillance and satellite imaging company MacDonald, Dettwiler and Associates Ltd said it has received a request for additional information from the U.S. Department of Justice in connection with its proposed deal to buy Space Systems/Loral Inc (SS/L).

 The request for additional information primarily concerns MDA’s Montreal satellite communications antenna and payload business, it said in a statement.